Rachel19940227/TalentTarot/README.md

   <h3>Main Page:</h3>
   <p>Show the daily horoscope and offer three types of Tarot card readings to choose from.</p>
   <img src="Figma/Tarot2.png" alt="main" width="30%" height="30%" />
+  <h3>Three-Card Reading Page:</h3>
+  <p>Present the reading results with an option to click "Detail" to view a more detailed prediction for a fee.</p>
   <img src="Figma/Tarot3.png" alt="main" width="30%" height="30%" />
 </p>